-Champaign Fall Yard Waste Collection: Collection will begin on Oct.
-10 and continue through Dec.
-9. (No pickup dates are scheduled during the week of Thanksgiving.)
+Champaign: Fall Yard Waste Collection will begin on Oct.
+9 and continue through Dec.
+8. No pickup dates are scheduled during the week of Thanksgiving.
 Collection is available to all City of Champaign residential properties within city limits at no charge.
 Residents may participate by placing bagged leaves or bundled branches and twigs at the curb no later than 6 a.m. on their scheduled collection date.
-Bags should be placed within 10 feet of the curbside, and 5 feet away from obstacles like mailboxes, trees, telephone poles, and fire hydrants.
+On heavier collection days, your pickup may be later than normal or even the next day.
 Enter your address here to find your zone and schedule.

-Urbana Fall Leaf Collection: Fall leaf collection in 2022 will take place during the following three weeks:
+Urbana: Urbana’s fall leaf collection in 2023 will take place during the following three weeks:

 Leaves in paper bags — not taped, nor torn or ripped — must be placed directly at the street curb or along the city right-of-way before 6 a.m. on your U-Cycle collection day.
 Only leaves or non-woody plant material will be collected.
 Branches, brush and other woody material may be taken to the Urbana Landscape Recycling Center for a fee.

-Rantoul Fall Leaf and Brush Collection: The Village of Rantoul provides scheduled collection of curbside, loose leaves (no bags!) beginning Oct.
-17 and continuing through Dec.
-9. Separate monthly pickups are scheduled to pick up branches and brush for chipping.
+Rantoul: The Village of Rantoul provides scheduled collection of curbside, loose leaves (no bags!) beginning Oct.
+16 and continuing through Dec.
+15. Separate monthly pickups are scheduled to pick up branches and brush for chipping.
 Materials should be placed at the curbside no later than 7 a.m. on the Monday morning your area is scheduled for collection.
 Click on the link for info on where and when the Village of Rantoul will pick up leaves and brush.

-Mahomet Fall Landscape Waste Collection: Leaf collection begins Oct.
-17 and continues through Nov.
-23. Click the link to see the calendar schedule.
+Mahomet: Fall leaf collection in Mahomet begins Oct.
+16 and continues through Nov.
+22. Click the link to see the calendar schedule.
 There is also a schedule for monthly brush and limb collection — do not mix leaves and brush.
 Materials must be placed within 3 feet of a curb or street pavement edge no later than 7 a.m. on your scheduled collection day and no sooner than seven days prior to your scheduled collection day.
 Bagged or containerized materials will not be collected.

-St. Joseph Fall Yard Waste Collection: Leaf vacuuming from Oct.
-17 – Dec.
-2, 2022.
-Rake your leaves within 3 feet of the curb (not in the street or blocking sewers, not in bags) and the Village Public Works Department will come by and vacuum them.
+St. Joseph: St. Joseph provides leaf vacuuming from Oct.
+16 – Dec.
+1. Guidelines: rake your leaves within 3 feet of the curb (not in the street or blocking sewers, not in bags) and the Village Public Works Department will come by and vacuum them.
 Separate brush pickup is available; brush may be placed in paper yard waste bags.

 Yard waste materials can be taken to the Landscape Recycling Center year round (1210 E. University Ave. in Urbana, (217) 344-5323).
 The Landscape Recycling Center is a yard waste reclamation site operated through a cooperative agreement between the cities of Champaign and Urbana.
 There is a fee for all dropped off material.